rameerez/embargoed/README.md

 Denied Paths
 --------------
-There is no `denied_paths` feature because turnout denies everything by default.
+There is no `denied_paths` feature because embargoed denies everything by default.
 However you can achieve the same sort of functionality by using [negative lookaheads](http://www.regular-expressions.info/lookaround.html) with the `allowed_paths` setting, like so: